-The CATS camera tags (Figure 1s) integrate video (1280 x 720p resolution, 25-30 frames per second) with 800 Hz accelerometers and gyroscopes; 100 Hz magnetometers, pressure and temperature sensors; a 20 Hz internal temperature sensor; and 10 Hz light and GPS sensors.
+The CATS camera tags (Fig. 1s) integrate video (1280 x 720p resolution, 25-30 frames per second) with 800 Hz accelerometers and gyroscopes; 100 Hz magnetometers, pressure and temperature sensors; a 20 Hz internal temperature sensor; and 10 Hz light and GPS sensors.
 Videos were recorded in 1280 x 720p HD resolution at between 25 and 30 frames per second.
 Tags were deployed from 6 m rigid hull inflatable boats using a 6 m carbon-fiber pole.
 Tags were attached to the animal with four suction cups, detached after suction failed, floated to the surface and were recovered via VHF telemetry.
-Deployment lengths in this study ranged from 8 minutes to 26 hours (Cade et al., 2016).
+Deployment lengths in this study ranged from 8 min to 26 hr (Cade et al., 2016).
 For more information on the tags used in this study, see Goldbogen et al. (2017).

-Aerial drone photography was used to determine total animal body length, maximum body diameter, fluke chord length, and fluke area (Figure 2).
+Aerial drone (UAV) photography was used to determine total animal body length, maximum body diameter, fluke chord length, and fluke area (Fig. 2).
 Photographs were calibrated and length was determined by multiplying the number of pixels by the ground sampling distance (GSD) (Fearnbach et al., 2012).

 L=npix ×GSD (1)